 For the Apple Filling:

-- Peel and slice apples about 1/4" thin and add them to a medium saucepan.
-Add lemon juice, brown sugar, cornstarch, cinnamon, nutmeg, allspice, cardamom, and water and stir to evenly coat apple slices.
+- Peel, core, and slice apples about ¼-inch thin and add them to a medium saucepan.
+Pour lemon juice over the apple slices and toss to combine.
+Add water, brown sugar, cornstarch, butter, cinnamon, nutmeg, allspice, and cardamom and stir to combine.

-- Set saucepan over low-medium heat and cover.
-Let heat for 15-20 minutes, stirring occasionally, as the apples soften the mixture thickens and becomes gooey.
+- Set the saucepan over low-medium heat and cover.
+Let heat for 15-20 minutes, stirring occasionally, until the apples are tender but still have some bite to them.
+As the apples soften the mixture will thicken and becomes gooey.

-- Remove from heat and let cool before proceeding.
+- Remove the pan from the heat and let the apples cool before proceeding.

 For the Turnovers:

-- Using a pastry or a pizza wheel, cut the sheet into four equal squares.
+- Using a pastry or pizza wheel, cut the sheet into four equal squares.

-- Scoop about 1/4 cup of apple pie filling onto each square and situate it onto one diagonal half of the square, leaving about 1/2" of space around the edges.
+- Scoop about ¼-cup of the apple filling onto each square and situate it onto one diagonal half of the square, leaving at least ½-inch of buffer space around the edges.

 - Using your finger or a pastry brush, very lightly wet the edges that you'll be sealing with water to help them stick.

 - Fold each square in half over the filling, and press the edges to seal.
-I went back over the edges and pressed with the tines of a fork to crimp them.
+Go back over the edges and press with the tines of a fork to crimp them.

-- Whisk together confectioners' sugar and apple pie spice in a bowl.
-Slowly add water until the glaze is pourable but is still thick enough to maintain a drizzle shape.
-If you've added too much water, add a little bit extra confectioners' sugar until the consistency is to your liking.
+- Whisk together confectioners' sugar and cinnamon in a bowl.
+Slowly add milk until the glaze is pourable but is still thick enough to maintain a drizzle shape.
+If the mixture is too thick, add the tiniest amount of extra milk and whisk again.
+If you've added too much liquid, add a little bit extra confectioners' sugar until the consistency is to your liking.

 Notes